Privacy Policy??? Really??? Another one???

 I obviously go to the maximum effort to keep all data secure, and only I and my trusted slaves web assistants have access to it.

 Let’s be honest here: I do absolutely nothing unsurprising or radical with your information.
 I use your interaction history to understand what it is people are actually reading (should I be wasting my time with writing it).
-Does this make me Evil?
+Does this make me evil?
 (Again, seriously, have you read any of my writing?
 Body parts are everywhere!)

 My Email list on MailerLite!

 I don’t sign you up for my newsletter unless you click the link that says “Subscribe” in one of its many variations.
 In which case, your name and email address fly through the internet to MailerLite, which is the system I use to manage my newsletters and email lists.
 They are (allegedly) GDPR compliant.
-But you can unsubscribe from my emails at any time by hitting the unsubscribe link that is present in the bottom of ALL of my mailing list emails.
+But you can unsubscribe from my emails at any time by hitting the unsubscribe link that is present at the bottom of ALL of my mailing list emails.

 Email!